RobertJN64/MLVisualizationTools/README.md

 To use interactive webapps, use the `pip install MLVisualizationTools[dash]` or `pip install MLVisualizationTools[dash-notebook]` flags on install.

-If you are running on a kaggle notebook, you might need `pip install MLVisualizationTools[kaggle-notebook]`
+If you are running on a notebook that doesn't have dash support (like kaggle), you might need `pip install MLVisualizationTools[ngrok-tunneling]`

 ## Express